socomsystems/documentation/admin_manual/configuration_user/instruction_set_for_users.rst

 Disable a user
 --------------

-Disables a user on the Nextcloud server so that the user cannot login anymore.
+Disables a user on the cyfrSpaces server so that the user cannot login anymore.
 Authentication is done by sending a Basic HTTP Authorization header.

 **Syntax: ocs/v1.php/cloud/users/{userid}/disable**